TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 ## Profile

-After you logged in you will be redirected to your profile screen where you need to do a few things.
+After you have logged in, you will be redirected to your profile screen.

  ![image-20201107184811997](images/image-20201107184811997.png)